TeraDew/minecraft-fisher/README.md

 ## How it works:

-Every 1/3 of a second, the program will take a screenshot of the identified window on screen and determine the amount of "red" in the picture from the fishing bobber.
-If the average R-band value in the picture dips below a certain threshold, then the bobber most likely dove underwater, indicating a fish is on the line!
+Every 1/10 of a second, the program will take a screenshot of the identified window on screen and determine the amount of "black" in the picture from the fishing bobber.
+If the average black value in the picture dips below a certain threshold, then the bobber most likely dove underwater, indicating a fish is on the line!
 It then right-clicks to reel in the fish and then starts the whole cycle over.